Kubernetes

 This implementation of Connect is resilient to AZ failures, but not full region failures.
 Assuming worker nodes in separate availability zones, with Connect pods running on each worker node, a failure in either node will result in disruption to user sessions on the failed node, but will not result in overall service downtime.

-We recommend aliging with your organizational standards for backup and disaster recovery procedures with the RDS instances and EFS file systems supporting this deployment.
+We recommend aligning with your organizational standards for backup and disaster recovery procedures with the RDS instances and EFS file systems supporting this deployment.
 These two components, along with your Helm values.yaml file are needed to restore Connect in the event of a cluster or regional failure.

 Performance